beatenyou/llm-techniques/README.md

 # LLM Techniques

-## Implementation of LLM techniques from - mastering LLM engineering course
+## LLM techniques from - mastering LLM engineering course

 ### Part 1.
 Clone the Repo
 Local copy of the code